kishkash555/biu/2020-1/DSP2/matlab_ex2/matlab_ex2_report.md

 hold on; plot(s(1:50),'r-')
 ```

-### Cell Output
+### Cell Output - Sinc analysis filter (satisifies perfect reconstruction condition)
 The norm of the difference between the signals is well within the expected numeric noise.
-The plot illustrates the two graphs perfectly overlap (up to the attainable resolution)
+The plot illustrates the two graphs perfectly overlap (up to the resolution of this graphic)

 ```
 ans =